CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions stores all software code in a git source version control repository which is updated for all component installations, removals, and information system updates.
 This allows CivicActions to build an inventory of the system on demand.

-### CM-9: Configuration Management Plan

-##### LINCS

-The LINCS Configuration Management Plan addresses roles, responsibilities, and configuration management processes and procedures.
-It defines the configuration items for the information system throughout the system development life cycle and a process for managing the configuration of the configuration items.

 ### CM-10: Software Usage Restrictions